jackjennings/graver/README.rst

 Graver
 ======

-Graver is an experimental implementation of the GLIF spec in Python.
+Graver is an experimental implementation in Python of the GLIF spec (http://unifiedfontobject.org/versions/ufo3/glyphs/glif/).

 Goals
 =====